AI4Finance-Foundation/ElegantRL/docs/source/tutorial/BipedalWalker-v3.rst

 BipedalWalker-v3 is a classic task in robotics that performs a fundamental skill: moving forward as fast as possible.
 The goal is to get a 2D biped walker to walk through rough terrain.
 BipedalWalker is considered to be a difficult task in the continuous action space, and there are only a few RL implementations that can reach the target reward.

-When a biped walker takes random action:
+When a biped walker takes random actions:

 .. image:: ../images/BipedalWalker-v3_1.gif
    :width: 80%